-9 common mistakes when managing resource planning
+9 common mistakes in the management of the resource planning

 The resource planning team is a key process in a service company.
 It not only improves employee performance and retention, but also improves the performance of the company as a whole.
 The management of resource planning is regularly put aside whereas a simple work on this process allows to generate a fast and important ROI.
 Stafiz is a resource planning software that simplifies and automates resource planning and improves the performance of projects and employees.
 Based on our experience with hundreds of customers, we have compiled the 10 most common mistakes and explain how to avoid them.